alajoie/command-engarde/README.md

 It is then the Comte's turn...

 The point continues until one of the players hits the other or until the deckis exhausted.
-In the case of the latter, the point is scored against the fencer furthest from the center of the piste.
+In the case of the latter, the point is scored against the fencer furthest from the center of the piste. (space 12)

 The bout continues in this manner until one fencer or the other has received the agreed upon number of hits (Hits are scored AGAINST each fencer... just like they were before fencing became a safe olympic sport)